 - Big Sur: To do.
 California in April or May (varies).
 The pictures explain why this is on my list.
 Not a race to do for speed -- most estimates say to add 15-30 minutes to your normal marathon time to predict a Big Sur finish.
 Elevation chart is frightening.
 But when you're looking at the ocean, maybe it's less painful.
 Part of the race course collapsed before the 2011 run, so they didn't get to run the full beautiful course, but according to the expo reps, made changes in 2012 so the race is more similar to the original beautiful point-to-point course.

 - London: Must do.
 London in April.
 Part of the World Marathon Majors.
 Only marathon run in two hemispheres.
 Entry via a lottery (or ballot, as the Brits call it).
 Unfortunately, the timing means you have to choose between London and Boston.
+I tried the "ballot" in 2017 without any luck, but will keep trying.
+If I get desperate to run it, I'll try a charity or tour operator, but for now, I'll just keep trying the lottery.

 - Marine Corps: Done.
 DC in October.
 Average course with great scenery for about half.
 Lots of crowd support in some places, fairly desolate in others.
 Known as "the people's marathon," it does not attract many elite runners because of the lack of a prize purse, so the relatively slow times for winners is not any indication of the course's difficulty.
 Logistics were average to good.
 Fun to see some runners in Halloween costumes.
 Medal is super-cool.